 All rankings should be taken with a pinch of salt.
-But taking a look at specializations is a good way to see which business schools might be the best fit for you, to help you achieve your specific career goals.
+But taking a look at specializations is a good way to see which business schools might be the best place to help you achieve your specific career goals.

-In its latest MBA ranking released today, QS has ranked global business schools based on seven specializations, regardless of whether these are formally offered as a concentration.
+Each year QS ranks global business schools based on seven MBA specializations, regardless of whether they are formally offered as a concentration.

 The methodology used for each specialization ranking is compiled with three central criteria in mind: career placements, employer reputation, and research strength.

 For career placement, the rankings consider the share and absolute number of graduates entering specific industries and functions.
-Employer reputation takes into account the reputation of each school among the employers in each industry.
+Employer reputation considers the reputation of each school among the employers in each industry.
 Research strength focuses on academic research output on a discipline level.

 Of the seven MBA career specializations ranked, six are led by US business schools.
-These are Entrepreneurship, Finance, Information Management, Marketing, Operations Management, and Technology.
-Consulting, however, is led by INSEAD, whose primary campuses are in Fontainebleau, France and Singapore.
+These are Entrepreneurship, Finance, Information Management, Marketing, Consulting, and Technology.
+Operations Management, however, is led by the Rotterdam School of Management at Erasmus University, which is based in the Netherlands.

 The MBA at The Wharton School of Business at the University of Pennsylvania—a former top-ranked program which dropped out of the Financial Times MBA ranking this year—is ranked the world’s best in Consulting and Finance.

 Stanford Graduate School of Business, a mainstay around the top of the Financial Times Global MBA Ranking, ranks among the top three across five specializations and takes the number one spot for Technology, Marketing and Entrepreneurship.